Lars Nootbaar Player Props: Cardinals vs. Giants

 Lars Nootbaar At The Plate

-- Nootbaar has a double, two home runs and 13 walks while batting .250.
+- Nootbaar is hitting .222 with a double, two home runs and 14 walks.

-- Nootbaar has had a base hit in six of 10 games this season, and multiple hits once.
+- In six of 11 games this season, Nootbaar has had at least one hit, including one game with multiple hits.

-- He has gone deep in two of 10 games played this year, and in 4.7% of his plate appearances.
+- In 11 games played this season, he has gone deep in two of them.

-- In three games this season, Nootbaar has picked up an RBI, with more than one RBI once.
+- Nootbaar has driven in a run in three games this year (27.3%), including one multiple-RBI game.

-- He has scored at least one run six times this year (60.0%), including one multi-run game.
+- He has scored at least once six times this year (54.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.